sseidmed/code_tracker/README.md

 # CodeTracker

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.15.

+As part of my Angular learning journey, I started creating app to practice my Front-End skills.
+This includes all the intricacies of front end frameworks, design, and web accessibility.
+I plan to complete 30 simple apps, more advanced of which will also include CRUD operations and some back end APIs.

 ## Development server